weilueluo/ucl-notes/COMP0023 Network Systems.md

   - Another way is to always resend when in doubt (doubt=NACK received), but now we may receive duplicates if ACK is corrupted.

     - We can introduce a 1-bit sequence number to resolve this, if we receive the same sequence bit message, that means we have duplicates so we just discard it.
 We can also drop NACK message here and use this sequence bit to tell the sender if we have receive the last packet or not (e.g. if we expect sequence 0 but did not receive it, then we send 1 back to the receiver, otherwise 0).

+      - > TODO: If the bit sequence also corrupted, then there is nothing we can do?
+Rarely happen I suppose

 - Now if $2$ does not hold:

-  - add a timer, resend when doubt, (doubt = timeout + NACK received).
+  - add a timeout, resend when doubt, (now doubt = timeout or NACK received).

 - Now if $3$ does not hold: